csruiliu/dcgm-profiling/berkeleyGW/README.md

 ### GPU-enabled Compilation

-Compiling Berkeley on Lawrencium with GPU support can be challenging due to the module configuration on Lawrencium.
-It may require some third-party compilers and libraries, which are supported by the modules in Perlmutter.
-The following instructions have been validated.
+Compiling BerkeleyGW on Lawrencium with GPU support and running the compiled binaries on Einsteinium can be a little tricky due to: (1) module configurations on Lawrencium and Einsteinium, and (2) the login nodes on Lawrencium typically use Intel CPUs, whereas a number of compute nodes on Einsteinium are equipped with AMD CPUs.
+As a result, building BerkeleyGW may require self-compiling certain third-party libraries with cross-platform compatibility in mind.
+Unlike Perlmutter, where these issues are handled automatically by the module management, Lawrencium and Einsteinium require additional manual setup.
+The following instructions have been tested and validated for this environment.

-First, we want to see how `nvhpc` module set the environment variables, so that we could do the same except for OpenMPI.
+First, we want to see how `nvhpc` module set the environment variables, so that we could copy the variables except for OpenMPI.

 ```bash
 module show nvhpc